 Not everyone will need life insurance.
 But for many people, it’s a way to provide peace of mind for when you’re no longer there to provide.

-Working out how much over 50s life insurance will cost is easy.
+Working out how much your life insurance will cost is easy.
 With this type of life cover, you choose how much you want to pay when you get a quote.

 You’ll be offered a fixed payout based on this amount.
 You could pay in more than is paid out depending on when you die.
-Sunlife’s over 50 life insurance offers premiums starting from under £4 a month.
+SunLife’s plan offers premiums starting from under £4 a month.

 We all want the best for our loved ones after we’ve gone.
-An over 50 life insurance policy is a way of providing our loved ones with a bit of financial peace of mind when the times comes.
+A life cover policy is a way of providing our loved ones with a bit of financial peace of mind when the times comes.
 They can use this cash payout to take care of expenses like funeral costs, or use it to treat themselves as they wish.

 Yes you can.
-For example, with SunLife’s over 50 life insurance as long as you’re a UK resident aged 50-85, you’ll be accepted without having to undergo a medical or answer any questions about your health or lifestyle.
+For example, with SunLife's Guaranteed Over 50 Plan as long as you’re a UK resident aged 50-85, you’ll be accepted without having to undergo a medical or answer any questions about your health or lifestyle.

-Over 50s life cover usually has a waiting period of one or two years before the full cover amount will be paid out.
+There's usually a waiting period of one or two years before the full cover amount will be paid out.
 Unless you die as the result of an accident, in which case many providers will pay out the full cover amount.

-If you die of natural causes during this time, most over 50 life insurance providers will pay out the total of all the premiums paid in to the policy, as a minimum.
+If you die of natural causes during this time, most providers will pay out the total of all the premiums paid in to the policy, as a minimum.